-The speaker assigning the tasks to the robot can be chosen by the team, e.g., a team member (known in advance), or a member from another team, a referee or TC member (basically unknown but more or less native, accent-free speaker).
-However, the speaker has to repeat the exact sentence that was given to him.
-We are going to use a simple program generating commands.
-The speaker has to repeat exactly that command.
-If the robot asks questions to retrieve more information, the referees+TC will tell the speaker what exactly to answer.
+The speaker assigning the tasks to the robot can be chosen by the team.
+The command is generated by a program provided by TC.
+The speaker has to repeat the exact sentence that was given to him/her.
+If the robot asks questions to retrieve more information, the referees/TC will tell the speaker what exactly to answer.